Frequently Asked Questions

 Where do I check-in for my tour?

 All tours begin at the Architectural Interpretive Center located next door to the Stockman House at 520 1st St NE, Mason City, IA 50401.
-Guests are invited to check-in at the Interpretive Center desk.
-We recommend you arrive early as tours start promptly on the hour.
+Guests may purchase their admission at the Architectural Interpretive Center desk.

 How long are the tours?